The Ultimate Guide to Audio Advertising

 General Mills is credited with the first-ever jingle for its cereal, “Wheaties–the best breakfast food in the land.”
 The jingle was played on Christmas Eve in 1926.
 However, it only aired in the Minneapolis-St. Paul market, causing Wheaties sales to skyrocket in the Twin Cities.
 The jingle saved the company from bankruptcy, and General Mills rushed to broadcast it nationally.

 Then, when the first podcast appeared on iTunes in 2005, more targeted and niche opportunities arose.
-Podcast hosts presented an opportunity for personalized ads, and some hosts today will even compose their own brand jingles.
+Podcasts presented an opportunity for personalized ads, and hosts can boost ad engagement by adding their own spin and personality to brand messaging.

-As audio advertising continues to evolve, ads can now exist on multiple marketing channels on diverse streaming platforms, devices, and formats.
-Plus, thanks to voice-activated smart speaker devices, brands have the ability to go the extra mile to interact with listeners.
+As audio advertising continues to evolve, ads can now exist on multiple marketing channels on diverse platforms, devices, and formats.

 The Advantages of Digital Audio Advertising

 Digital audio advertising guarantees more precise data.
 AM/FM can only gather general estimates about its audience’s demographics and location.
-Comparatively, when a listener logs into their Pandora, advertisers can accurately gather data and measure their campaigns better.
+Comparatively, when a listener logs into Pandora, advertisers can accurately gather verified data on demographics, location, and listening habits—so they can measure their campaigns better and know exactly who they’re reaching.

-Contextual and activity data helps advertisers create better and more effective ads.
-So, digital audio advertising lets advertisers know when audiences are tuning into content and which device they use the most.
+Additionally, contextual and activity data help advertisers create better and more effective ads.
+This data lets brands know when audiences are tuning into content and which device they use the most.

-Have you ever put on a hype playlist to get yourself out of a funk?
+Have you ever put on a hype playlist to get yourself out of a funk or to prepare before a big event?
 Music, in particular, activates areas of the brain related to attachment, love, and compassion.
-Those emotional connections formed with audio are an opportunity for advertisers to form a bond with their consumers.
+Over seven in 10 listeners say that music improves their mood, and 75% say music relaxes them.
+Those emotional connections formed with audio are a prime opportunity for advertisers to form a bond with their consumers.

-Podcast hosts, along with satellite radio show hosts and DJs, can become trusted messengers.
-A live read or a personalized endorsement by an authentic host will be better received by a specific audience.
-Even catering to a small, niche group can be effective, as these passionate listeners are attentively tuning in.
+Meanwhile, podcast hosts, SiriusXM radio show hosts and DJs can also become trusted messengers.
+A live read or a personalized endorsement by an authentic host will be better received by a specific audience compared to a standard announcer’s voice.
+Even though some podcasts have niche fans, catering to these communities can be highly rewarding, as these passionate listeners are attentively tuning in.

 Final Takeaways About Digital Audio Advertising

-From radio jingles about Wheaties to asking your smart speaker to purchase cereal, audio advertising has come a long way.
-Today, digital audio advertising provides a solution for advertisers looking to connect with diverse audiences in personal ways.
-It can also provide more accurate campaign data and insights, allowing ads to just get better and better.
+From hearing radio jingles about Wheaties to using your smart speaker to learn more about a cereal ad, audio advertising has come a long way.
+Today, digital audio advertising provides an effective solution for advertisers looking to connect with diverse audiences in personal, tailored formats.
+As the advertising space continues to innovate, ads will only get better and better.

 Ready to get started?
 Let's talk.